bareos/bareos/docs/manuals/source/Configuration/CustomizingTheConfiguration.rst

 port
    :index:`\ <single: Data Type; port>`\

-   Specify a network port (a positive integer).
+   Specify a network port (a positive integer in the range 1 to 65535).

    Don’t use quotes around the parameter, see :ref:`section-Quotes`.